Outreach Activities In Specific Communities

 Between 1990 and 2015, the SIDS rate dropped across all populations in the United States, with the most significant decrease happening between 1994 to 1998.1 Today, although the SIDS rate remains relatively low and most caregivers report using the back sleep position, infants in some communities remain at higher risk for SIDS and have higher SIDS rates than infants in other communities.

-The table below2 shows the breakdown of SIDS deaths for different ethnic groups in the United States.
+The table below2 shows the breakdown of Sudden Unexplained Infant Deaths (SUID), which includes SIDS, accidental suffocation and strangulation in bed, and unknown causes, for different ethnic groups in the United States.

-2013 SIDS Deaths and Death Rates by Race/Ethnic Origin of the Mother, 2013
+2017 SUID Deaths and Death Rates by Race/Ethnic Origin of the Mother, 2017

 |Race||SIDS Deaths||Death Rate Per 100,000 Births|